Burnham Market

 Local Memories, Broadening Horizons

-The teaching team in Turtle class are Mr Bates, Mrs Hewitt, Mrs Enefer and Mrs Platten.
+The teaching team in Turtle class are Mr Bates, Mrs Hewitt, Mrs Clarey and Mrs Ireson.

 We also have subject specialists teaching some areas of the curriculum (Mrs Furnell teaches Music every week; Mrs Morrell leads PE every week).